 Quebec company says 'oui' to HME

-Bio-Solutions, which manufactures an organic insecticide and a nutritional supplement for poultry, announced in June that it saw the U.S. HME market as a way to grow and expand.
+Bio-Solutions, which manufactures an organic insecticide and a nutritional supplement for poultry, announced earlier this week that it planned to expand into the U.S. HME market.

 It's not surprising that our neighbors to the north would be interested in HME, say industry analysts.